seanbutler/3DWebTechCourse/_worksheets/01-ToolingUp.markdown

 ## Step 9

 Try to do as many of the following as you can.

+- Change the colour of your cube
+- Change the size of your cube
+- Move the cube around

 - Add in some more cubes
-- Try the cubes in different positions
+- Try the cubes in different positions ( a grid, random)
-    - grid
-    - random
-- Move the Camera around
-- Change the colours of the cubes
-    - enmass
-    - individually